KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

   To address this, the code can "just" be written carefully so that it is "valid" Vulkan, which is hard to do.

-  Or, this code can be checked by loading a khronos validation layer with GPU validation enabled on top of "normal" standard validation in the layer stack, which effectively validates the API usage of this code.
+  Or, this code can be checked by loading a Khronos validation layer with GPU validation enabled on top of "normal" standard validation in the layer stack, which effectively validates the API usage of this code.
   This sort of checking is performed by layer developers to check that the additional